tiprankstipranks

 The lift truck business is cyclical.
 Any downturn in the general economy could result in significant decreases in the Company's revenue and profitability and an inability to sustain or grow the business.

 The Company's lift truck business historically has been cyclical.
-Fluctuations in the rate of orders for lift trucks, attachments and fuel-cell technology reflect the capital investment decisions of the Company's customers, which depend to a certain extent on the general level of economic activity in the various industries the customers serve.
-During economic downturns, customers tend to delay new lift truck and parts purchases.
+Fluctuations in the rate of orders for lift trucks, attachments and emerging technology reflect the capital investment decisions of the Company's customers, which depend to a certain extent on the general level of economic activity in the various industries the customers serve.
+During economic downturns, customers tend to delay new lift truck and parts purchases or may cancel or postpone orders.
 Consequently, the Company has experienced, and in the future may continue to experience, significant fluctuations in revenues and net income.
 If there is a downturn in the general economy, or in the industries served by lift truck customers, the Company's revenue and profitability could decrease significantly, and the Company may not be able to sustain or grow the business.

 International Operations - Risk 1